chjackson/survextrap/README.md

 Major things to do are:

+* Relative survival / additive hazards models.

 * Thoughtful default priors for hazard changes without external data, e.g. in terms of orders of magnitude.

 * Better thought-out knot choice, particularly with external data.

-* More experience and examples of using it with real external data.
+* More experience and examples of using it with real external data, including a vignette that lists how to implement all previously-suggested approaches for extrapolation with external data.

-* Relative survival / additive hazards models.
+* Non-proportional hazards models.

-* Non-proportional hazards.
 This is expected to be computationally difficult, and I'm not sure of the best approach.

 * Thorough testing, documentation and error handling.